moonrepo/espresso/docs/guides/build-package.md

 If a TypeScript file is detected in `src`, we'll automatically run a `tsc` process to generate declarations in the output directory.
 We achieve this with the following steps:

-- Create an `.espm/tsconfig.<target>.json` file, pre-configured for the chosen `target`.
+- Creates an `.espm/tsconfig.<target>.json` file, pre-configured for the chosen `target`.
 Will also set the correct `module`, `rootDir`, `outDir`, so on and so forth.
-- Run `tsc` with the above configuration file, in the package root.
+- Runs `tsc` with the above configuration file, in the package root.
-- If successful, rename all `.d.ts` files to `.d.mts`.
+- If successful, renames all `.d.ts` files to `.d.mts`.
 We do this since we're ESM only, and JavaScript files are built with the `.mjs` extension.

 To demonstrate this, say we have the following source: